Newsarama: Criticism

-In November 2005, Michael Dean, writing in The Comics Journal, studied Internet comic book industry news sources and evaluated Newsarama's journalistic performance.
+In November 2005, Michael Dean, writing in The Comics Journal, studied Internet comic book industry news sources and evaluated Newsaramas journalistic performance.
 The study praised the site for the depth of coverage provided in some articles, but criticized its reliance on press releases and the "softness" of the questions asked in its interviews.
 Dean focused on one story in particular, "Diamond Changes Thresholds" by Matt Brady.
-Though he found the piece qualified as "journalism", Dean also found it: "contained factual inaccuracies, failed to get multiple points of view and sucked up to its corporate subject."
+Though he found the piece qualified as "journalism", Dean also found it: "contained factual inaccuracies, failed to get multiple points of view and sucked up to its corporate subject".

+At WonderCon 2008, Bill Willingham revealed information about his Fables comic book series that he asked journalists not to report on.
+Graeme McMillan, representing Newsarama, agreed to leave the information out of his transcript, leading fans to criticize the website's reporting.

 Awards

 The site has been the recipient of a number of awards and award nominations, including: